openthread/ot-docs/site/en/reference/cli/concepts/coaps.md

-# Test Connectivity to a Constrained Application Protocol Secure (CoAPS) Resource Using the OT CLI
+# Test Connectivity to a Secure CoAP Resource Using the OT CLI

-OpenThread offers both CoAPS server and client functionality, enabling devices to connect to resources on the CoAPS server and to observe each resource for a change in its current state.
+OpenThread offers both Secure CoAP server and client functionality, enabling devices to connect to resources on the Secure CoAP server and to observe each resource for a change in its current state.

-CoAPS uses Datagram Transport Layer Security (DTLS) to establish secure, end-to-end connections.
+Secure CoAP uses Datagram Transport Layer Security (DTLS) to establish secure, end-to-end connections.

-The CoAPS agent provided in the CLI can act as either the CoAPS client or CoAPS server.
+The Secure CoAP agent provided in the CLI can act as either the Secure CoAP client or Secure CoAP server.

-This guide provides basic tasks that use some of the more common `coaps` commands.
+This guide provides basic tasks that use some of the more common Secure CoAP (or `coaps`) commands.

-## CoAPS commands
+## Secure CoAP commands

-For a list of  `coaps` commands, type `help`:
+For a list of Secure CoAP commands, type `help`:

 > coaps help
 connect